Jeremy Cross — Executive Director

+Jeremy is the current Executive Director of the CAO and has been with the organization since 2006.
 Jeremy is currently coaching U14 Learn to Train and Train to Train stage athletes at Toronto Lords Basketball.
 Jeremy graduated from the University of Waterloo with a BA in Recreation after spending what seemed like a 5 year eternity of road trips working in various sports positions.
 Before joining the CAO, Jeremy interned with the Maple Leaf Sports and Entertainment corporation, the University of Waterloo Athletics, and the Orlando Magic in the Community and Government Relations Department, where he fine-tuned his own athletic abilities and developed his own professional work style and approach.
-In his spare time he is one of the Canadian Senior Men’s National Basketball team managers and has been in that role since June of 2006.
+Formally one of the Canadian Senior Men’s National Basketball team managers and was in that role from 2006-2016.
 Jeremy by nature is a point guard.
 He loves to get others involved, to set people up for success, to be crafty, strategize and execute the game plan, and throw sweeeet alley oops.
 For Jeremy, wins are good too, but having fun at what you’re doing is more important.

 Contact Jeremy if you want to coach, are a coach, need a coach, but ultimately want to see athletes be the best people they can be.

-Mercedes Watson — Manager, Coach & Partner Development
+Mercedes Watson — Director, Coach & Partner Development

 Mercedes is both an ice hockey and strength and conditioning coach, who received her Masters of Kinesiology from the University of British Columbia.
 A lover of all sports, Mercedes believes strongly in the importance of coach education, and is dedicated to helping other coaches improve their skills and capabilities.
 Her previous work experience involves coordinating camps for the City of Ottawa, and teaching at UBC and Brentwood College School.
 When not in the office, expect to find Mercedes skating or rock climbing.

-Contact Mercedes for inquiries related to NCCP and coach education, National Coaches Week in Ontario, Coach Developers, and the Let’s Get Coaching program.
+Contact Mercedes for inquiries related to NCCP and coach education, National Coaches Week in Ontario, and Coach Developers.

-NCCP – East Zone, Remote Online, College/University and FMS High School Kit
+NCCP – East Zone, College/University and FMS High School Kit

 Eric Belahov — Marketing & Community Partnership Coordinator